How to Start Working Out: A First-90-Days Guide for People Who've Quit Before

 Nobody types "how to start working out" into a search bar just once.

-Most people who search it have started before — two, three, five times.
+Most people who search it have started before.
+Two, three, five times.
 The gym membership from the year before last.
-The running app with the badge from week one and nothing after.
-The program saved to a notes file titled, optimistically, "NEW ME."
-If that's you, good news: you're not the exception.
+The running app with a badge from week one and nothing after.
+The plan saved in a notes file titled, hopefully, "NEW ME."
+If that's you, here's the good news: you're not the exception.
 You're the median.
-And this guide is built for you, not for the imaginary person who reads one article and trains flawlessly forever.
+This guide is built for you — not for the imaginary person who reads one article and then trains flawlessly forever.

-Here's the thing most beginner guides won't say out loud: the reason you stopped last time was almost never the workout.
-It was the design around the workout.
-So instead of handing you a plan and a pep talk, this is a guide to the first ninety days of your fitness journey — what actually matters, what genuinely doesn't, what your body will do (and when), and how to build a start that survives the week your motivation goes missing.
+Here's what most beginner guides won't say out loud: the reason you stopped last time was almost never the workout.
+It was everything built around the workout.
+So instead of another plan and a pep talk, this is a guide to the first ninety days of your fitness journey — what actually matters, what doesn't, what your body will do (and when), and how to build a start that survives the week your motivation goes missing.

 You don't have an information problem